mebeim/aoc/README.md

 How to run my solutions
 -----------------------

-Provide your input from standard input:
+You can provide your input from standard input:

 ```bash
 2022/solutions/day01.py
 # Paste input here and type CTRL+D when done...
 ```

-Save your input to file and pass its path as argument:
+You can save your input to file and pass its path as argument:

 ```bash
 2022/solutions/day01.py path/to/your/input.txt
 ```

-Directly download your input from the AoC website (you will need to extract your session cookie from your browser and replace `VALUE` below with the real value, please *only do this if you understand what you are doing*):
+Or you can directly download your input from the AoC website.
+You will need to extract your session cookie from your browser and replace `VALUE` below with the real value, please *only do this if you understand what you are doing*.

 ```bash
 curl -s --cookie 'session=VALUE' 'https://adventofcode.com/2022/day/1/input' | 2022/solutions/day01.py